 We know, we know (sigh).The arrival of Labor Day means the end of splashing in the Frog Pond Spray Pool, visiting area attractions on Free Fun Fridays, and jamming with favorite local bands during free outdoor concerts.
 But it is not the end of the summer!
 Technically, we still have almost a month left of summer, and gosh darn it, we're going to milk it for all it's worth.
 Although we must wait until next year to enjoy many of summer's pleasures, there are plenty of ways to stretch summertime bliss into autumn:

 One of my favorite things to do in Boston in the summer and fall is to browse the SoWa Open Market, New England's largest outdoor weekly bazaar.
 May through October, this three-block section along Harrison Avenue (South of Washington Street = SoWa) turns into an open-air crafts and art market featuring amazingly talented local small business owners and their wares.
 What better way to expose your children to the arts andthe outdoors...for free?
 I get it: Tightly packed toddler-height tables displaying potential breakables may not seem like the kid-friendly activity you were going for, but it can be done, and it can be fun!
 Here is a top 20 list of helpful tips to browse these sought-after "mini" shops with your mini people:

 Portsmouth, New Hampshire is one of our favorite destinations for a short New England getaway and each time we visit, we discover something new.
-During our most recent Portsmouth mini-vacation, we found terrific burger joint, explored the many wonders of Prescott Park, and had a blast at Water Country.
+During our most recent Portsmouth mini-vacation, we found foodie delights, explored the many wonders of Prescott Park, and had a blast at Water Country.

 We're glad you're here at Mommy Poppins Boston, your free online resource for everything for families and kids in the greater Boston area.
 We'd love to hear from you with any questions or suggestions! — Tara